pesto-students/resume-builder-frontend-team2-hitesh/README.md

 Please Note:
 1. We recommend using this app in any browser other than Microsoft Edge
-2. Use the Resume-Builder Dashboard on Laptop | desktop | tablet only for better expirence.
+2. Use the Resume-Builder Dashboard on Laptop | desktop.

-**Test Credentials for Restaurant Users:**
+**Test Credentials for Resume-Builder Users:**
 | Role | Email / Username         | Password |
 | ---- | ------------------------ | ----------- |
 | User | ```nikithaK@gmail.com``` | ```Nikitha@123``` |